-On November 9, 1982, eleven Alpha Kappa Alpha women gathered in Montclair, New Jersey to form a special interest group.
-Over the next 18 months, more AKAs joined the group and programs of service were established.
-Finally, on June 30, 1984 Omicron Xi Omega Chapter was chartered and sworn in by the North Atlantic Regional Director, Ruth C. Easley.
-The thirty-seven charter members of Omicron Xi Omega Chapter were: Carol Allen, Dorothy Banks, Cheryle Blake, Edwina Branch, Cecelia Callaway, Frances Carter, Doris Coleman, Grace Crichlow, Lillyan Crichlow-Carter, Ada Dean, Marie Gaines, Mary Good, Mary Grimstead, Amy Harrison, Jeanne Heningburg, Loretta Hodge, Edith Hurt, Marjorie Kay, Marian Kinchelow, Elizabeth Leach, Alison Moore, Eleanor Newton, Rosie Noble, Dorothy Oliver, Marguerite Page, Sylvia Paterson, Julia Pinderhughes, Joan Wiggins-Reeves, Joyce Robinson, Jayme Rich, Elnora Smith, Frieda Smith, Ella Sweeney, Hortense Tate, Barbara Taylor, Marva Tidwell, and Jane White.
+Omicron Xi Omega Charter Members: Carol Allen, Dorothy Banks, Cheryle Blake, Edwina Branch, Cecelia Callaway, Frances Carter, Doris Coleman, Grace Crichlow, Lilyan Crichlow-Carter, Ada Dean, Marie Gaines, Mary Good, Mary Grimstead, Amy Harrison, Jeanne Heningburg, Loretta Hodge, Edith Hurt, Marjorie Kay, Marian Kinchelow, Elizabeth Leach, Alison Moore, Eleanor Newton, Rosie Noble, Dorothy Oliver, Marguerite Page, Sylvia Paterson, Julia Pinderhughes, Joan Wiggins-Reeves, Joyce Robinson, Jayme Rich, Elnora Smith, Frieda Smith, Ella Sweeney, Hortense Tate, Barbara Taylor, Marva Tidwell and Jane White.

-Omicron Xi Omega Chapter has continued to grow and attract women who are a vital, stimulating, involved, and a forceful presence in the community, with its members participating in voter registration and civil rights activism, to making its marks in the fields of education, government, science, athletics, fine arts, and social constructs.
-The sisterhood and service of the members of Omicron Xi Omega Chapter truly exemplify the spirit of Alpha Kappa Alpha Sorority, Inc as it continues to educate, engage, and encourage the greater Montclair community.
+Omicron Xi Omega Chapter continues to grow and attract women who are a vital, stimulating, involved and forceful presence in the community, with its members making their marks in the fields of education, business, law, medicine, athletics and fine arts.
+The chapter truly exemplifies the meaning of sisterhood and service while continuing to engage, educate and encourage the greater Montclair community.